 - Erasmus Mundus Scholarships: available for both EU and non-EU students;

-- Distributed and joint program: students spend each year in a different institution of the consortium following a joint study plan with compulsory modules and advanced modules complemented by a Project and a Master thesis, for a total of 120 ECTS credits;
+- Distributed and joint program: students spend each year in a different institution of the consortium following a joint study plan for a total of 120 ECTS credits;

-The departments offering the program are located in the beautiful and close cities of Trento and Rovereto, surrounded by the Alps and famous for their culture, the quality of wine, and the range of outdoors sport and relax opportunities they offer.
+CIMeC is located in the beautiful city of Rovereto, surrounded by the Alps and famous for its culture, the quality of life, and the range of outdoors sports and relax opportunities it offers.

 Courses and study plan

-Students will have to agree on their individual study program with the LCT local coordinators (Raffaella Bernardi and Nicu Sebe), courses will be assigned on the base of the students interest and the partner university where they study.
+Students will have to agree on their individual study program with their LCT local contact; courses will be assigned on the base of the students interest and the partner university where they study.